Think-N-Kreate-Ltd/AGIS-control-firmware/description.md

 - condition:
     - when doing homing
     - at that time, the motor speed is set to very high
-    - the time for hoimg should be should be short
+    - the time for homing should be should be short
     - means that user are not able to enter all input and run the auto-ctrl
     - but can directly control motor at that time
 - details: